Who were the spirits in prison?

 Question: "Who were the spirits in prison?"

 First, let’s look at the word spirits.
-It is from the Greek word pneumasin, a form of the word pneuma, which means “air, breath, wind.”
-It is used in the New Testament to refer to angels (Hebrews 1:14), demons (Mark 1:23), the spirit of Jesus (Matthew 27:50), and the Holy Spirit (John 14:17).
-While the Bible makes it clear that human beings have spirits (Hebrews 4:12), the Bible never refers to human beings as “spirits.”
-We have spirits, but are not spirits.
-God the Holy Spirit, angels, and demons do not have spirits; they are spirits.
-So the standard meaning of the word spirits in the phrase “spirits in prison” seems to argue for the spirits being something other than human beings.
+It is a translation of the Greek word pneumasin, a form of the word pneuma, which means “air, breath, wind.”
+It is used in the New Testament to refer to angels (Hebrews 1:14), demons (Mark 1:23), the spirit of Jesus (Matthew 27:50), the Holy Spirit (John 14:17), and the spiritual part of man (1 Corinthians 2:11).
+While the Bible makes it clear that human beings possess spirits (Hebrews 4:12), the Bible never refers to human beings as simply “spirits.”
+In contrast, God the Holy Spirit, angels, and demons are never said to possess spirits; they are spirits.
+So the standard meaning of the word spirits in the phrase spirits in prison argues for the spirits’ being something other than human beings.

-What might be a possible reason for some, but not all, of the demons to be imprisoned?
-Jude verse 6 gives us an important clue, “And the angels who did not keep their positions of authority but abandoned their own home—these he has kept in darkness, bound with everlasting chains for judgment on the great Day.”
-Again, the New Testament makes it abundantly clear that not all of the demons are “bound with everlasting chains.”
-Jude verse 6, which is similar to 1 Peter 3:19, must be speaking of a select group of demons who sinned even more grievously against God.
+What might be a reason for some, but not all, of the demons to be imprisoned?
+Jude 1:6 gives us an important clue: “The angels who did not keep their positions of authority but abandoned their proper dwelling—these he has kept in darkness, bound with everlasting chains for judgment on the great Day.”
+There are some fallen angels that committed an egregious crime of some kind; Jude 1:6 does not give details, but the demons’ sin was related to how they “did not keep their own position but deserted their proper dwelling” (HCSB).
+(Revelation 9:1–12, 14–15, and 2 Peter 2:4 also speak of a group of very wicked angels that are currently bound.)

 Recommended Resources: Angels: Elect & Evil by C. Fred Dickason and Logos Bible Software.